Peterbilt vs Kenworth: Which is Better?

 However, the long nose design of these models can present challenges with sightlines and handling in tight spaces.

 Kenworth trucks are known for their technological efficiency and reliability, featuring flagship models like the T680 and the classic W900.
-The W900 has a narrower cab space whereas the T680 has a roomier cabin space, yet offers greater aerodynamic efficiency due to the curvature of the truck's body.
+The W900 has a narrower cab space while the T680 has a roomier cabin space, yet offers greater aerodynamic efficiency due to the curvature of the truck's body.

 The price of aftermarket replacement truck parts and repair service costs are pretty much the same between Peterbilt and Kenworth.